joemoose/psiops/docs/combat.md

 Details on specific actions follow:

 - **Attacking**: Ready a weapon and make an action roll as described in the following Dealing Damage section.
 - **Attacks of opportunity**: If a combatant engaged in *close range* (up to two meters away) attempts to retreat, their opponent can make a free melee attack if they have a melee weapon ready.
-To safely disengage from *close range*, a combatant must take an *action* to disengage, and then they must make a +REFLEXES roll to retreat without risk.
+To safely disengage from *close range*, a combatant must take an *action* to disengage and make a +REFLEXES roll to retreat without risk.
 - **Falling prone**: Falling to the ground behind cover requires no *action* and can be done freely on the character’s turn.
 Getting up from a prone position takes an *action*.
 - **Interrupting actions**: You can hold your *action* and specify under what conditions you’ll act.
 For example, “I hold my action until I see an enemy come around the corner.”
 When the conditions are met, you can act instantly, interrupting the opponent’s action.
 - **Movement**: In-combat movement is abstracted to determine ranges to targets as described in the following Ranges section.
 However, having a more concrete measurement in some cases is helpful.
 When a character spends an *action* moving on foot, they move 10 meters.

-Any action within reason is possible as long as it’s based on your character’s resources and situation and can be accomplished in six seconds of combat.
+Any action within reason is possible if it’s based on your character’s resources and situation and can be accomplished in six seconds of combat.

 Insignificant actions, such as shouting a command, opening a door, or dropping an item, are free actions and don’t require an AP.